 At King’s we recognise that any time spent in local authority care can have a significant impact on educational opportunities and outcomes.
-We are therefore, committed to provide support for students who have spent any time in local authority care throughout their time at King's.
+We are therefore committed to providing support for students who have spent any time in local authority care throughout their time at King's.

 Verification process at King’s

 As part of your enrolment/re-enrolment at King’s you’ll need to verify your care-experienced/care leaver status with us.
-For more information on how to complete the verification process, visit our Study at King’s webpages, for guidance on:
+For more information on how to complete the verification process, visit our Social Mobility & Widening Participation pages, and for guidance on:

-The remainder of this article will provide an overview of the support available at King’s for care experience students throughout the duration of your studies.
+The remainder of this article will provide an overview of the support available at King’s for care experienced students throughout the duration of your studies.

 In this article: